Rye-Git/UWA-Project_2/README.md

 ## 🧐 About <a name = "about"></a>
 **Description:**
-Visualizion of the World Population per country and city.
+Visualizion of the World Population per country and city. <br>
 Data clean-up:
 1. Merging data from 2019 to 2020
-2. Check for duplication
+2. Checked for duplication
-3. Check for invalid value
+3. Checked for null value
+4. Removed unecessary columns
+5. Renamed and re-arranged the columns
+6. Updated the incorrect values
-4. Make sure the data frame is consistent for all the data set.
+7. Made sure the data frame is consistent for all the data set.
-5. Make sure no rows accidentally deleted
+8. Made sure no rows accidentally deleted

 **Summary**